-Furthermore, Bill is concerned about his students' lives beyond the classroom, and he and his students like the friendly banter and wide-ranging conversations of the class.
+Furthermore, Cox is concerned about his students' lives beyond the classroom, and he and his students like the friendly banter and wide-ranging conversations of the class.
 "I'm not just teaching them history," he says.
-Bill is the head coach of the eighth grade football team; he also coaches B-team basketball and assists with the varsity.
+Cox has coached JV and varsity basketball, varsity golf, varsity track, and Middle School football.
 He enjoys the challenge of observing what is happening during a game and making appropriate adjustments.

-But in coaching as in teaching, Bill is most interested in helping young people develop; he tries to teach his players to work together, enjoy the wins, and learn from the losses.
-Bill lived and worked in Probasco Hall for eight years before becoming Lupton dorm head in 1990.
-In 1999, after living on campus for 17 years, Bill and his family moved off campus.
+But in coaching as in teaching, Cox is most interested in helping young people develop; he tries to teach his players to work together, enjoy the wins, and learn from the losses.
+Cox lived and worked in Probasco Hall for eight years before becoming Lupton dorm head in 1990.
+In 1999, after living on campus for 17 years, Cox and his family moved off campus.

-Among Bill's pastimes are traveling, reading, and playing golf.
+Among Cox's pastimes are traveling, reading, and playing golf.
 He and his wife, Beth (daughter of former Baylor teacher Mose Payne), have two children, Elizabeth '05, and Allen '09.

 Written by Jim Stover, 1999